 Nothing is certain when it comes to late effects, but children who get chemotherapy and/or radiation therapy also have a small, but definitely increased, risk of second cancers later in life.
 These cancers include bone cancer, leukemia, or other soft tissue tumors.
 The bone cancers seem to be linked with radiation therapy, while the leukemias are more often seen after treatment with cyclophosphamide and related drugs.
-The illustration at right shows possible long term side effects if the child’s treatment involved chest radiation.
-Long term effects are discussed below by cancer type.
-This information was provided in the ACS report, but more detailed information for a particular type of cancer can be found on the American Cancer Society website.
+Information is provided in the ACS report, but more detailed information for a particular type of cancer can be found on the American Cancer Society website.

 Acute Lymphocytic Leukemia (ALL)**: Long-term adverse health effects among children treated for ALL include neurocognitive defects, growth deficiency, and an increased risk of second cancers such as AML or lymphoma.
 Early forms of Central Nervous System (CNS) prophylaxis (treatment) that combined high doses of radiation and intrathecal chemotherapy resulted in a high risk of neurocognitive defects; less-toxic therapies that avoid the use of radiation have reduced, but not eliminated, these risks.
 In addition, children treated with cranial radiation therapy (CRT) for ALL in the past had an increased risk of developing CNS and head and neck tumors.
 High-dose therapeutic radiation is a recognized cause of brain tumors.
 Children who receive cranial irradiation for ALL or other cancers have an excess risk of brain and CNS tumors.
 Radiation therapy is now used in only a small fraction of patients with ALL who are at high risk of CNS recurrence.
 Patients with ALL who are treated with anthracyclines are at risk for late cardiac effects.